Request a conversation

 Clear entry, controlled execution, accountable exit.

-Your message is reviewed by the partner who would lead the engagement.
-If there is potential fit, we schedule an initial conversation.
+Your message is reviewed by the principal who would lead the engagement.
+If there is potential fit, we schedule an initial conversation within 48 hours.

 Confidential operating model

-Discreet by design — because both partners and clients have reasons to protect exposure.
+Discreet by design — because both partners and clients have reasons to limit exposure.

 Confidentiality protects both sides

-DERBAZI operates with a senior partner model.
-Many partners still hold positions that require discretion.
-For this reason, we do not publish partner profiles or case studies publicly.
+Several of our principals hold positions that require strict discretion regarding outside mandates.
+For this reason, we do not publish partner profiles, names, or case studies publicly.
+This protects them — and by extension, you.

 Credentials shared privately

-During scoping, we share relevant partner backgrounds confidentially — and you confirm who would lead before any commitment is made.
+During scoping, we share relevant partner backgrounds, institutional track records, and references under NDA.
+You confirm who would lead before any commitment is made.
+Representative environments include international institutions across financial services, aerospace, pharma, and government.

 No bait-and-switch

-The partner(s) you meet during scoping are the partner(s) who deliver.
+The partners you meet during scoping are the partners who deliver.
 No junior staffing layers.
-No handoffs.
+No handoffs after signature.
+Teams stay small, senior, and accountable — under explicit sponsor mandate throughout.

 When we exit